Dark plasmas in the nonlinear regime: constraints from particle-in-cell simulations: Introduction

 Despite this, little work has been done on characterizing dark sectors governed by collective interactions.
 Under the assumption that collective effects would make dark matter effectively collisional, Heinkinheimo et al.~\cite{Heikinheimo:2015kra,Heikinheimo:2017meg,Spethmann:2016glr} performed hydrodynamic simulations of dissociative cluster mergers with an artificial viscosity that was tuned to best reproduce observed lensing maps.
 Growth rates for common instabilities have been computed in the linear regime for a variety of astrophysical settings~\cite{Lasenby:2020rlf,Cruz:2022otv}.
 Simulations of interpenetrating electron-positron pair plasmas have also discussed possible implications for the dark sector~\cite{Shukla_2022}, and analytic arguments for the existence of limits on particular models have also appeared in the literature \cite{medvedev2024plasmaconstraintsmillichargeddark}.

-Here, we perform dedicated fully-kinetic plasma simulations of self-interacting dark matter with observationally-motivated parameters.
-We characterize both the growth of instabilities in the linear regime as well as their nonlinear saturation and late-time behavior.
-The results are then connected to a model of the dissociative cluster merger 1E 0657-56, allowing us to place constraints on dark couplings roughly ten orders of magnitude below existing constraints.
+Here, we perform dedicated fully-kinetic plasma simulations with astrophysically-motivated parameters to measure the effective self-interaction cross-section of dark matter well into the nonlinear regime.
+While the model we adopt exhibits the same classes of instability as the Standard Model electromagnetic sector, we for the first time robustly connect the nonlinear behavior of these micro-instabilities to existing large-scale astrophysical simulations of dark matter self-interactions.
+Our analysis bridges the gap between plasma microphysics and dark matter macrophysics, allowing us to place constraints on dark couplings roughly ten orders of magnitude below existing constraints.